Are you sure you want to remove this?

 Day 1: Arrival day

-Transfer to the first hotel in Santu Lussurgiu where there will be a welcome meeting with the local representative who will provide an explanation of the route, a map and route notes.
+Transfer to the first hotel in Santu Lussurgiu where there will be a welcome meeting or call from the local representative who will provide an explanation of the route, a map and route notes.

 A mix of road walking and agricultural tracks take you up to San Leonardo with sweeping views on the way.
 Spend a little time looking around the village, the church and springs.
 Another mix of road walking, tracks and paths will get you back to Santu Lussurgiu.
 You will have time to divert to the viewpoint above the town where a statue of Christ overlooks the village and to walk down through the maze of narrow streets of Santu Lussurgiu.